 Learning a skill often results in being awkward or embarrassed.
 Who hasn’t fumbled while trying to understand how a new computer program works or attempting to try a complicated soufflé recipe?
-When it comes to RV’ing here’s a little RV tip to save you the same embarrassment this TravelingMom faced when on her first camping trip to an RV resort.
+When it comes to RV camping, here’s a little RV tip to save you the same embarrassment this TravelingMom faced when on her first camping trip to an RV resort.

 It Was Our First-Ever RV Camping Trip

 Check in at the RV Campground

-Allan pulled our rig to the office with the prominently displayed “Check-In” sign.
+Allan pulled our rig to the RV resort office with the prominently displayed “Check-In” sign.
 I strode confidently to the reservation desk, filled out the necessary forms, and paid for one of the RV sites.
-The friendly campground host ended our transaction by pointing out the window to an open space and saying, “Use the pull-through right there at #8.
+The friendly campground host ended our transaction by pointing out the window to an open RV campsite and saying, “Use the pull-through right there at #8.
 Have a great time!”
 I could tell it would be a great weekend.